-Japanese multinational conglomerate in electronics, entertainment, and imaging
+Japanese multinational conglomerate known for electronics, gaming, music, and film

 Automakers have announced strategic shifts as Chinese brands and US trade rules upend the sector.
 Volkswagen has proposed deep job cuts to cut costs, Jaguar Land Rover is adding hybrids and prioritising the US, and the Commerce Department has denied Polestar permission to sell new connected models in the US from 2027, pushing the brand to refocus on Europe.